kcrary/istari/docs/primitive-tactics.md

     readEbind : ebind -> term option

 The primitive operation to write to an ebind is not exposed to the user because it is not always sound.
-(An occurs check must be peformed.)
+(An occurs check must be performed.)
 The user may use:

     Unify.setEbindSub : ebind -> sub -> term -> bool